oizgagin/ing/ARCHITECTURE.md

 4. no automatic scripts for deploy;

-5. assumption of the single postgres instance (i.e. no replication, no sharding) running (though in code persistance is hidden under interface, so it should be easy to add) - deciced to not go with multilple instances for speed, some possible ways to improve it is introduce sharding by meetup_id and date, route read requests to read-only replicas, etc.;
+5. assumption of the single postgres instance (i.e. no replication, no sharding) running (though in codebase persistance is hidden under interface, so it should be easy to add) - deciced to not go with multilple instances for speed, some possible ways to improve it is introduce sharding rsvps by rsvp_ids, route read requests to read-only replicas, etc.;

 6. redis-ring with 3 nodes is used, since it's relatively easy to setup and implement in code.